merthella/about-me/README.md

 <br />

-I'm mert, someone who can work on his own in anything, mainly in c++, java, and I'm also from turkey graduated from cosmos software anadolu high school.
-I have projects that have been invested by a few others in the fields of robotics and a few game add-ons.
+# About Me

+Hello!
+I'm Mert, a versatile developer with expertise in C++ and Java.
+I graduated from Cosmos Software Anadolu High School in Turkey.

+## Projects

+I have worked on several projects, including:

+- **Robotics**: Engaged in innovative robotics projects that have attracted investment.
+- **Game Add-Ons**: Developed various add-ons to enhance gameplay experiences.

+I am passionate about technology and enjoy tackling challenges independently.
+Feel free to explore my projects and connect!

 **Talking about Personal Stuffs:**
 - Interested in reverse engineering
 - I’m currently learning everything ^^